gurashish1singh/cookiecutter-python/README.md

    - Initialize a git repository (with default branch as main), IF the working directory is not already a git repository
    - Create a Poetry virtualenv
    - Install all dependencies
-   - Install the pre-commit and pre-push hooks.
+   - Install the pre-commit and pre-push hooks